Eilat

 Desert species include Hume’s Tawny Owl, Desert Lark, Sand Partridge, Tristram’s Starling, Dead Sea Sparrow, Arabian Babbler, White-eyed Gull, Lichtenstein’s Sandgrouse, Oriental Skylark, Bimaculated Lark, Citrine Wagtail, Bluethroat, Cyprus Warbler, and White-tailed Wheatear.

-If you like Gulls, you might see Slender-billed, Heuglin’s, Yellow-legged, Armenian, and Lesser Black-backed Gulls.
+If you like Gulls, you might see Slender-billed, Heuglin’s, Yellow-legged, Armenian, White-eyed and Lesser Black-backed Gulls.

-In the parks and gardens of the city, you might see White-throated Kingfishers, Palestine Sunbirds, Namaqua Doves and the beautiful Green Bee-eater.
+In the parks and gardens of the city, you might see White-throated Kingfishers, Palestine Sunbirds, Namaqua Doves and the beautiful Green Bee-eater and the Blue-headed Bee-eater.

-Be sure to visit the International Bird-watching Centre for information and tips on local avifauna.
+Be sure to visit the International Bird-watching Centre for information and tips on local avifauna and up-to-date information on the latest sightings.
 They can also get you a guide if you wish.

-Photo of the Steppe Eagle courtesy of Kevin Diles
+Photo of the Steppe Eagle courtesy of Kevinsphotos